 Samueli, who is also a distinguished adjunct professor in UCI’s electrical engineering and computer science department, has more than 30 years of experience in the fields of communications systems engineering and digital signal processing.
 He is a named inventor in 75 U.S. patents.
 In 2011, the Global Semiconductor Alliance named him the winner of the Dr. Morris Chang Exemplary Leadership Award, and in 2012, he was awarded the Marconi Society Prize and Fellowship.

-He is a Fellow of the Institute of Electrical and Electronics Engineers, and the American Academy of Arts and Sciences; and a member of the National Academy of Engineering.
+He is a fellow of the Institute of Electrical and Electronics Engineers, the American Academy of Arts and Sciences and the National Academy of Inventors; and a member of the National Academy of Engineering.

 With his wife, Susan, Samueli owns the Anaheim Ducks professional hockey team and is a well-known philanthropist.
 The Samueli Foundation supports a wide range of innovative, entrepreneurial and sustainable causes, including at-risk children, foster youth and other underserved populations locally and abroad.